joe4dev/geth-hello-world/README.md

 	geth --rinkeby --fast

-In a new Terminal tab/window, attach to Geth to open the JavaScript Console
+The synchronization of the blockchain takes a while (~10 minutes).
+After the synchronization, in a new Terminal tab/window, attach to Geth to open the JavaScript Console

 	geth attach $HOME/.ethereum/rinkeby/geth.ipc